USS Sabine (1855): Development

+Design and construction

+The new Potomac-class frigates were based on the older Java design.
+The new ships had a length between perpendiculars of 175 ft, a beam of 45 ft, and a depth of 14.3 ft.
+They were rated to carry 44 guns, although the exact number and shot of each gun varied between each ship and over time.
+They displaced 1,726 tons 1,726 short ton and had a complement of 480 sailors and officers.

+The ships of the class entered service over a span of 40 years, with the first laid down in 1820 and the last commissioned in 1861.
+The long delay between their initial design and commissioning meant that the later ships were outdated by the time they were finished.
+Sabine and her sistership Santee were the last of the class to be launched.
+Sabine was finally completed in 1858, nearly 40 years after she was laid down.
+She was considered obsolete upon entering service and was one of the last sail-only warships of the Navy's inventory as the technology had been eclipsed by the steam engine.
+The Navy considered converting the two vessels into steamships, but instead chose to lengthen each ship by 15 ft.
+The two ships are sometimes are also known as the Sabine-class frigate.

 Service history

 Paraguay Expedition and Home Fleet, 1858–1861

 Her first cruise took the frigate to Montevideo and Buenos Aires in October 1858 with the Paraguay expedition, a task force commanded by Flag Officer William B. Shubrick, after that country's firing on USS Water Witch.
 She conveyed Commissioner Bowlin and served as flagship during the voyage to South America, but was not officially considered part of the expedition fleet, as she was not designed to act against Paraguay, not being able to ascend the river.
-The expedition won the United States an indemnity, an apology, and a renewed treaty.
+The expedition won the United States an indemnity and a renewed treaty.
 Sabine then operated out of New York with the Home Fleet until July 1861.

 Civil War, 1861–1865

 Through July and August, she was out of commission at Portsmouth Naval Shipyard.
 Recommissioning on 30 August, she was ordered to join the Atlantic Blockading Squadron on 9 September.

 During the Civil War, Sabine was actively employed along the east coast searching for Confederate raiders.
 She participated in the relief and reinforcement of Fort Pickens, Florida, in April 1861, under command of Capt.
 Adams; the rescue of 500 marines and the crew of chartered troop transport Governor during a violent storm off South Carolina on 2 and 3 November 1861; the search for Vermont in March 1862, after the ship-of-the-line had been badly damaged by a storm while sailing to Port Royal, South Carolina; and the hunt for CSS Alabama in October 1862 and CSS Tacony in June 1863.

 Sabine returned to New York for blockade duty with the North Atlantic Blockading Squadron until ordered in August 1864 to Norfolk, Virginia as a training ship for Navy apprentices and landsmen.